astsu777/dotfiles/README.md

 * *common*: settings that are common to both shells (environment variables, some settings, etc...)
 * *functions*: all functions are defined here.
 I wanted them to be separated from aliases
 * *apps_aliases*: contains all aliases for external applications (not built-in to the shell AND not drop-in replacements for important commands such as *ls* for example)
-* *basecmds_aliases*: contains aliases that replace certain basic commands such as *cat* replaced by *ccat* for example
+* *basecmds_aliases*: contains aliases that replace certain basic commands such as *cat* replaced by *highlight* for example
-* *enhancements_aliases*: alias basic commands such as *ls* and automatically add some parameters such as auto-colour
+* *enhancements_aliases*: alias basic commands such as *ls* and automatically add some parameters such as auto-color
 * *files_aliases*: if *FZF* is not installed on the system, it makes aliases for most configuration files to quickly edit them

 <u>**Note**</u>: all the files contain a lot of checks/tests to not deploy useless aliases/functions that won't work on the system.
 For example, if an application is not installed and some aliases are defined for it, these aliases will not be set at all.